PrefectHQ/prefect/docs/recipes/contribute-recipes.md

 - Easy to understand: Can a user easily follow your recipe?
 Would a README or code comments help?
 A simple explanation providing context on how to use the example code is useful, but not required.
 A good README can set a recipe apart, so we have some additional suggestions for README files below.
 - Code and more: Sometimes a use case is best represented in Python code or shell scripts.
 Sometimes a configuration file is the most important artifact &mdash; think of a Dockerfile or Terraform file for configuring infrastructure.
 - All-inclusive: Share as much code as you can.
 Even boilerplate code like Dockerfiles or Terraform or Helm files are useful.
 Just *don’t share company secrets or IP*.
-- Specific: Don't worry about generalizing your code: Aside from removing anything internal/secret, don’t worry about it!
+- Specific: Don't worry about generalizing your code, aside from removing anything internal/secret!
 Other users will extrapolate their own unique solutions from your example.

 ## What are some tips for a good recipe README?